GVR Report cover Focused Ion Beam Market (2026 - 2033)Report

 Type Insights

-The Ga+ liquid metal segment accounted for the largest market revenue share of over 80% in 2024.
+Based on type, the Ga+ Liquid Metal segment led the market with the largest revenue share of 80.9% in 2025.
 FIB systems have become widespread in various industries, such as electronics and semiconductors, for failure analysis, defect repair, and circuit editing.
 Furthermore, these systems have been employed in materials science research for microstructure analysis, composition analysis, and 3D imaging.
 The Ga+ liquid metal ion sources, characterized by high resolution and precision, play a crucial role in both fields.
 Its high accuracy and stability drive this segment, making it especially valuable in semiconductor failure analysis, circuit editing, and nanofabrication.

 The plasma segment is expected to grow at the fastest CAGR over the forecast period.
 The plasma segment of FIB systems is driven by various ion species such as xenon, oxygen, argon, and nitrogen.
 These allow for flexible, site-specific, and high-volume material removal with enhanced sputtering efficiency and beam currents reaching up to 2.5 μA.
 Plasma FIBs deliver smoother cuts, minimize curtaining artifacts, and provide quicker access to target areas than conventional gallium FIBs, making them well-suited for high-throughput 3D imaging and large-area planar milling.
 The broader and more collimated plasma ion beam improves milling speed and surface quality, enabling advanced biological and materials science imaging applications.